lowRISC/opentitan/hw/ip/pwrmgr/doc/theory_of_operation.md

 ### Reset Recording

-There are three ways in which the device is reset:
+There are two ways in which the device is reset:
-- Non-debug-module reset request
+- The reset requests mentioned in [reset handling](#reset-request-handling)
 - Low power entry (`sleep_req` in the state diagram)
-- Direct reset requests by peripherals or alert escalation

-The power manager does not handle the non-debug-module request (please see reset controller).
-For the remaining two reset causes, the power manager handles only 1 pathway at a time (see state diagrams).
+The power manager handles only one of these at a time (see state diagrams).
 This means if reset request and low power entry collide, the power manager will handle them on a first come first served basis.
 When the handling of the first is completed, the power manager handles the second pending request if it is still present.